Snapshots of Saratoga by Steve Haskin

 Saratoga over the years

-There have been the yearling sales, the visits to Yaddo, staying at the Adelphi Hotel for a feature story, those early days at the National Museum of Racing watching the previous day’s races (black and white and no call) on a roll-up screen, getting the Pink Sheets every morning, hanging out at Bobby Frankel’s barn, watching Affirmed gallop on the Oklahoma training track, and walks through Congress Park.
+There have been the yearling sales, the visits to Yaddo, staying at the Adelphi Hotel for a feature story, those early days at the National Museum of Racing watching the previous day’s races (black and white and no call) on a roll-up screen, the walks up Lincoln Avenue from the Victoria Hotel to the track every morning, buying the Pink Sheets from the kid standing on the corner outside the Reading Room, Chicken Sadie, hanging out at Bobby Frankel’s barn, watching Affirmed gallop on the Oklahoma training track, breakfasts at Beverly's, and walks through Congress Park, where we now watch Mandy's husband Wes performing with Saratoga Shakespeare and playing the coveted role of "Cyrano."

 Affirmed gallloping on the Oklahoma training track during his Horse of the Year season at 4.